Oct 17, 2024

 when their laughter we long to hear?

-and those antics that bring us to tears?
+and those antics which bring us to tears?

 Where are those moments when first we feel